ckaestne/seai/lectures/02_components/components.md

   * Intelligence (a different ML model)
   * Experience (new users, usage patterns)
   * Errors (unexpected failures, abuse)
-* Q. Possible changes to safe browsing?
+* Q. What are possible changes to safe browsing?
 <!-- .element: class="fragment" -->

 ----